Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Preliminaries

-We say $\cH$ is \textit{additive} if both of its objects and morphisms have direct sums in $\cV$, and all of its Hopf internal structures are additive functors. \end{definition}
+\end{enumerate} such that these internal natural transformations are mutually coherent. \item We say a Hopf monoidal category internal to $\cV$ is \textbf{strict} iff the above internal natural transformations are invertible and only have identity components. \item A \textbf{(strict) Hopf comonoidal cocategory in $\cV$} is a (strict) Hopf monoidal category in $\cV^\text{op}$. \item We say $\cH$ is \textit{additive} if both of its objects and morphisms have $\cV$-internal direct sum biproducts, and all of its Hopf internal structures are additive functors/natural transformations. \end{itemize} \end{definition}

-As mentioned in \textit{Remark \ref{weakcoherence}}, there are of course {lax} versions of the above, where $\cH$ is thought of as a \textit{pseudo}category in $\cC$.
-In this case, all the structural functors are lax with possibly non-invertible coherence relations.
+As mentioned in \textit{Remark \ref{weakcoherence}}, there are of course {lax} versions of the above, where the coherence 2-cells above are not necessarily invertible.
 We will not need this much generality, even for the quantization of weak 2-Chern-Simons theory.
 We will make several brief remarks throughout this paper which explains how the Postnikov associator of $\mathbb{G}$ modifies our results.

 \begin{rmk} Generally, (co)algebras in $\cV$ have a (co)composition law as well as a (co)monoidal product, which together satisfy the (co)interchange law.
-We shall refer to the former as "vertical" while the latter as "horizontal", following the terminology from bicategories and 2-groups \cite{Baez:2003fs,Chen:2012gz}.
-It is worth emphasizing that Hopf cocategories do \textit{not} have a composition law for its morphisms, since if they do then difficulties arise; this will be explained in \S \ref{noninternal}. \end{rmk}
+These are common structures in bicategories and 2-groups \cite{douglas2016internalbicategories,Baez:2003fs,Chen:2012gz}.
+It is worth emphasizing that Hopf cocategories do \textit{not} have a composition law for its morphisms. \end{rmk}

+\begin{rmk} We shall call a lax (Hopf monoidal) category object $C$ in $\cV$, whose invertible structural coherence morphisms (including those for the composition) are not necessarily concentrated at the identity component, a \textbf{(Hopf monoidal) $\cV$-pseudocategory}. $\mathsf{LieGrp}$-pseudocategories, internal to the bicategory $\mathsf{LieGrpd}$ of Lie groupoids, was examined in \cite{Ferreira:2015,Bunk_2025}. \end{rmk}

+In the following, we will recall how combinatorial 2-Chern-Simons theory, based on a strictly associative structure Lie 2-group $\mathbb{G}$, gives rise to the structure of strict\footnote{In the case of non-associative \textit{smooth} 2-groups \cite{Schommer_Pries_2011}, we obtain instead Hopf psuedo-co/categories, but the coherence morphisms remain invertible.} Hopf co/monoidal intenral co/categories on the lattice.
+The co/monoidal co/associator morphisms of these Hopf co/categories receive contributions directly from the Postnikov anomaly mentioned in \textit{Remark \ref{categorificatione}}.